Carcair/healthcare-service-admin/README.md

 Used:
 * Language: NodeJS,
-* Administration storage: MongoDB (NoSQL database),
+* Administration storage: MySQL,
-* Client storage: under construction,
+* Client storage: under construction (planned NoSQL, MongoDB),
 * Messaging: under construction,
 * Docker not used, not enough memory to use it on available PC.